MrJai221/task1_elevatelabs/README.md

-Basic Reconnaissance : Using Nmap and Wireshark .
+Basic Network Reconnaissance : Using Nmap and Wireshark understanding network service exposure.

 Some commands to scan the ip for ports which are open and close :